orchestracities/sdk/README.md

 Important Note:

-We modified the `ApiClient.js` auto-generated so we have to exclude it from code generation.
+We modified the `ApiClient.js` and `api_client.py` auto-generated so we have to exclude it from code generation.
 In fact, we had to suppress the content type header in GET requests to avoid API errors.